 (3 at-large & 5 AS club reps.
-Meets weekly, typically on Mondays for 1-2 hours.)
-The AS Activities Council recognizes Associated Students Clubs and establishes policies and grant funding to a wide range of campus activities, events and conferences.
-This committee reports to the AS Board of Directors.
+Meets weekly) Recognizes AS Clubs, establish policies, and grant funding to a wide range of campus activities, events and conferences.
+AS Committee.

-(6 at-large students, no more than two from any one organization or club.
-Training and grievance hearings as needed during spring quarter.)
-The Election Board makes decisions concerning the fairness of AS Election proceedings through hearings regarding candidate grievances.
-Judgments are made according to the rules and regulations outlined in the AS Election Code.
-This committee reports findings to the AS Board of Directors.
+(12 at-large students, no more than two from any one organization or club.
+Meets for training and grievance hearings as needed during spring quarter.)
+Makes decisions, in accordance to AS Election code, concerning the fairness of AS Election proceedings through hearings regarding candidate grievances.
+AS Committee.

 (3-5 at-large.
-Meets weekly late November to February.
-Approx. time 10-20 hours.)
-The Election Code Review Committee reviews and recommends changes to the AS Election Code in order to simplify and clarify the Code and the AS Election process.
-The committee's goals are to encourage more professional campaigns, greater voter turnout, and increase participation in the election process.
+Meetings determined by chair.)
+Reviews and recommends changes to the AS Election Code in order to simplify and clarify the Code and the AS Election process.
+To encourage more professional campaigns, greater voter turnout, and increase participation in the election process.
+AS Committee.

 (1 representative per ESC club) The President’s Council provides a forum in which the leadership of the internal Ethnic Student Center (ESC) organizations can come together to foster communication and teamwork.
 The Council serves as a support and resource group for ESC leadership.
 Students for this committee are nominated through the ESC.

-(1 representative per ESC club) This committee sets policies and procedures for the Ethnic Student Center and maintains the mission of the organization.
+(1 representative per ESC club: Meets every Tuesday from 5-6 PM in VU 567) This committee sets policies and procedures for the Ethnic Student Center and maintains the mission of the organization.
 It serves as the facilitator for the disbursement of programming funds, and ratifies new Ethnic Student Center clubs.
 Students for this committee are nominated through the ESC.

-(2 AS Employees, and 4 at-large.
-Typically meets bi-weekly in fall and weekly in winter.)
-The Structure and Program Advisory Committee will act as an advisory committee to the AS Board of Directors, making recommendations regarding structure, policies, and procedures as well as carrying out the implementation of the Assessment Process.
+(4 at-large.
+Typically meets bi-weekly in fall & spring and weekly in winter.)
+Makes recommendations to the AS Board regarding structure, policies, and procedures and carries out the implementation of the Triennial Assessment Program (TAP).
+AS Committee.

-(3 at-large.
+(4 at-large.
 Meets at least once a quarter.)
-To oversee the operations and finances of the Student Technology Fee.
-This committee is also charged to evaluate the Student Technology Fee program, review student input, identify issues, and recommend changes in the fee as well as the program as a whole.
+Oversee the operations and finances of the Student Technology Fee.
+Including evaluation of the Student Technology Fee program, review student input, identify issues, and recommend changes in the fee as well as the program as a whole.
+AS Committee.

 (2 at-large.
 Meets for selection process only.)
-This committee recommends three Student Trustee Candidates to the Board of Directors who pass it on to the Governor of Washington for approval.
+Recommends 3 Student Trustee Candidates to the Board of Directors who pass it on to the Governor of Washington for approval.
+AS Committee.

-(4 at-larg & 1 RHA rep, meets weekly for an hour.)
-The Transportation Advisory Committee works to increase student involvement in the development, revision of ideas, and promotion of the all-campus transportation pass program for Western.
-Committee also monitors all legislation concerning transportation and the possible effects it may have on the Western community.
+(4 at-large & 1 RHA rep, meets once a month) Increases student involvement in the development, revision of ideas, and promotion of the all-campus transportation pass program for Western.
+Monitors all legislation concerning transportation.
+AS Committee.